Chase Aircraft: Early products

 By 1949, the United States Air Force had determined that the glider was no longer a viable weapon on the battlefield, and the XG-18 was modified, being fitted with a pair of radial engines.
-Redesignated as the YC-122 Avitruc, three prototype and one pre-production aircraft were produced, and despite favorable evaluations, the Air Force had reconsidered its requirement for small transports, and decided not to proceed with full production of the design.
-One YC-122, however, would later be modified into the Hiller X-18, an experimental tiltwing VTOL aircraft.
+Redesignated as the YC-122 Avitruc, three prototype and one pre-production aircraft were produced.
+Despite favorable evaluations, the Air Force had reconsidered its requirement for small transports, and decided not to proceed with full production of the design.
+One YC-122 was later modified into the Hiller X-18, an experimental tiltwing VTOL aircraft.

 XG-20 and the first jet transport

-Meanwhile, a third, still larger, assault glider had been designed by Stroukoff, the XG-20, the largest glider ever built in the United States and also the last combat glider to be constructed for the U.S. military.
+A third, still larger, assault glider had been designed by Stroukoff, the XG-20, the largest glider ever built in the United States and the last combat glider to be constructed for the U.S. military.
 By the time the XG-20 was ready for flight testing, gliders had been determined to be obsolete as weapons of war, and so the two aircraft were taken aside for modification.
 The first prototype XG-20 was fitted with twin radial engines of a larger, more powerful type than those fitted to the YC-122, and was redesignated the XC-123.

 The second prototype XG-20, following public display in early 1950 at Pope AFB during Exercise Swarmer, was taken aside for a more radical transformation, being fitted with two twin bomber engine pods containing J47 turbojets, and flying in early 1951 as the XC-123A, the United States' first jet-powered transport aircraft.